3D-printed firearm: United States

 Under the Undetectable Firearms Act, any firearm that cannot be detected by a metal detector is illegal to manufacture, so legal designs for firearms such as the Liberator require a metal plate to be inserted into the printed body.
-The Act was renewed for five years in 1998, and ten years in 2003 and 2013.
-The subject of 3D printed guns gained such attention that in 2014, Netflix included it in its documentary "Print the Legend", a film about the significance of 3D printing technology.
+The Act was renewed for five years in 1998, ten years in 2003 and 2013, and most recently until March 8th 2031 in 2024.
+The subject of 3D-printed guns gained such attention that in 2014, Netflix included it in its documentary "Print the Legend", a film about the significance of 3D printing technology.

-The company Defense Distributed, founded by Cody Wilson, started posting 3D-printed gun blueprints on the Internet in 2013.
-The Obama Administration decided to amend International Traffic in Arms Regulations to include 3D-printed firearms in 2015.
-With these changes in place, the United States Department of State Directorate of Defense Trade Controls ordered Defense Distributed to remove the plans since it was not licensed to export them.
+In 2013, the company Defense Distributed, founded by Cody Wilson, began posting digital blueprints for 3D-printed firearms online.
+In 2015, the Obama Administration decided to amend the International Traffic in Arms Regulations to include 3D-printed firearms.
+With these changes in place, the United States Department of State Directorate of Defense Trade Controls ordered Defense Distributed to remove digital blueprints since it was not licensed to export them.
 Various federal courts ruled in Defense Distributed v.
-United States Department of State which claimed the regulations violated the First and Second Amendments to the United States Constitution.
+United States Department of State, which claimed the regulations violated the First and Second Amendments to the United States Constitution.
 The State Department settled the case by giving an export license to Defense Distributed, prevailing despite lawsuits from several states to prevent it.

-On August 1, 2018, the US District Court blocked the re-publication of the 3D design of firearms online due to the potential risk to the public.
+On August 1, 2018, the US District Court blocked the re-publication of digital blueprints for 3D-printed firearms online due to the potential risk to the public.
 In January 2020, the Trump Administration published a rule change to remove 3D-printed gun blueprints from the munitions list and transfer administrative authority over them to the Commerce Department.
 A U.S. District judge blocked the rule change on procedural grounds in March 2020, but the Ninth Circuit Court of Appeals overturned that ruling in April 2021.
 As a result, online posting of plans for 3D-printed firearms now requires a license under the Export Administration Regulations issued by the Bureau of Industry and Security.

 Laws related to the manufacture, sale, and possession of firearms generally apply to 3D-printed firearms.
 Some state and local laws apply more specifically to 3D-printed guns: